Salt Lake City Child Custody Attorneys

 - Has the parent attempted to threaten the life of the child?

-If you are unable to prove any of these, you can still file against them for being unfit if they have not shown the ability to adjust to their role.
-This essentially means that the parent hasn't taken the bare minimum to protect or care for the child.
-Our experienced Salt Lake City child custody attorney can assist you through this process if any questions come up.
+If you cannot prove any of these, you can still file against them for being unfit if they cannot adjust to their role.
+This means the parent hasn't taken the bare minimum to protect or care for the child.
+Our experienced Salt Lake City child custody attorney can assist you through this process if any questions arise.

 Consequences for Denying Visitation

-Visitation dates may clash in some situations, and both the custodial and non-custodial parent may be unable to adhere to the authorized visitation order schedules.
-When certain situations arise infrequently, the parents must collaborate together to devise an arrangement that helps the non-custodial parent to meet their visitation obligations.
+Visitation dates may clash in some situations, and both the custodial and noncustodial parent may be unable to adhere to the authorized visitation order schedules.
+When certain situations arise infrequently, the parents must collaborate to devise an arrangement that helps the noncustodial parent meet their visitation obligations.
 If you cannot come to an amicable understanding, contact our law firm today to speak with our Salt Lake City child custody lawyer.

-Our Salt Lake City Child Custody Lawyers Can Help
+Contact Our Salt Lake City Child Custody Attorney Today